-At the end of an orthodontic treatment, orthodontists use a retainer to prevent the teeth from moving back to the previous position or stop relapse in medical term.
+At the end of orthodontic treatment, orthodontists use a retainer to prevent the teeth from moving back to the previous position or stop relapse in medical terms.
 So, retainer means retention and here it refers to the finishing process of each orthodontic treatment to fix the tooth movement that has occurred in its place so that teeth can’t go back to the position before the orthodontic treatment.

-Why is retainer necessary?
+Why are retainers necessary?

-What are different types of retainer?
+What are the different types of retainers?

 Removable or fixed retainer, which one is suitable?

 There are times that we need to wear a removable retainer or have the fixed retainer bonded to our teeth depending on our teeth’ condition after the orthodontics.
 For example, when there are many missing teeth next to each other or adjacent teeth, as in the case of adults, the best retainers is removable with prosthetic teeth.
 Because of the larger missing area, these denture retainers can save space for later implants or bridges to fit well with enough space in the gum.